sudosu404/tailnet-cli/deployments/freebsd/README.md

 1. **OAuth Authentication Fails**
    - Verify OAuth credentials are correct
    - Check file permissions on credential files
-   - Ensure tsbridge user can read the files
+   - Ensure tailnet user can read the files

 2. **Port Already in Use**
    - Check for conflicting services: `sockstat -4 -6 | grep :PORT`